se-edu/learningresources/contents/revisionControl/bestPracticesGit.md

 # branch off from the master branch of the upstream repository
 git fetch upstream # get data from upstream repo git checkout -b your-fancy-branch upstream/master # makes a new branch off the head of upstream/master

+# change the URL for the upstream remote from HTTPS to SSH
+git remote set-url upstream git@github.com:TEAMMATES/teammates.git

+# remove a remote named "upstream"
+git remote remove upstream
 ```

 Read more: